utmapp/docs.getutm.app/guides/windows.md

 If Windows 11 setup is stuck due to lack of network connection:

+1. Go to the language select screen (you may need to restart the setup if you are past this screen).
-1. Press **Shift + F10** to launch Command Prompt.
+2. Press **Shift + F10** to launch Command Prompt.
-2. Type in `OOBE\BYPASSNRO` and press Enter.
+3. Type in `OOBE\BYPASSNRO` and press Enter.
-3. Your VM should reboot and at the setup screen you should see an option for "I don't have internet."
+4. Your VM should reboot and at the setup screen you should see an option for "I don't have internet."
-4. Once Windows setup is completed, make sure to install the SPICE guest tools for network drivers.
+5. Once Windows setup is completed, make sure to install the SPICE guest tools for network drivers.

 ### SPICE tools did not install automatically